Let’s Talk About Tropes

 What’s the appeal of a trope?
 Readers appreciate experiencing familiar tales in different settings or with various kinds of characters.
-A trope can be retold over time and appear fresh in the hands of an individual author.
+A trope can be retold over time.
+In the hands of a gifted author it can appear fresh.

 At Sweet Savage Flame, we’re dedicating a page to these common themes.
 Visit the MENU under BOOK REVIEWS and click on ADVANCED BOOK SEARCH.
 You’ll find a new way to search for book reviews via plots, settings, hero & heroine.
 We’ll be updating the list with each review.